Octavius Hadfield: Relations with the Māori

-During his early years he travelled throughout the Wellington region that had been conquered by numerous Taranaki tribes.
-He became close friends with the Ngāti Toa leader Te Rauparaha who had led the invasion of the wider Wellington region during the long running Musket Wars.
+During his early years, Hadfield travelled throughout the Wellington Region that had been conquered by numerous Taranaki tribes.
+He became close friends with the Ngāti Toa leader Te Rauparaha, who had led the invasion of the wider Wellington region during the long-running Musket Wars.
 It was Te Rauparaha's Christian son Tāmihana who had invited him to the Māori community to live.
 Hadfield buried Te Rauparaha in 1849 after his release from imprisonment.
 Te Āti Awa built the first church within the Waikanae pā, which inspired other churches, including Rangiātea, built by Ngāti Raukawa in Ōtaki during 1848–1851.

-He became part of the Ōtaki Ngāti Raukawa community where he made every effort to learn Māori language and customs and shared these with governor George Grey.
+Hadfield became part of the Ōtaki Ngāti Raukawa community, where he made every effort to learn Māori language and customs and shared these with governor George Grey.
 They went to the same church.
-He lived in the community for 30 years, established 20 mission schools and became well integrated into the Māori community.
-In 1852 he published a spelling book for Māori children.
+He lived in the community for thirty years, established twenty mission schools, and became well integrated into the Māori community.
+In 1852, he published a spelling book for Māori children.
 Later he became increasingly intolerant and dogmatic in his views as he clashed with the government.
 He lived in an age when the early influence of missionaries had declined.

-Aftermath of the Wairau Affray

-Following the Wairau Affray in 1843, where a confrontation between Te Rauparaha and group of settlers left twenty-two Europeans dead, many settlers believed an attack on then thinly populated Wellington was possible and Hadfield was seen as a peacemaker preventing the spread of hostilities.

-Hadfield's support of Wiremu Kīngi's claim to Waitara

-Hadfield became far less popular when in 1860 he upheld Wiremu Kīngi Te Rangitāke's claim to the Waitara block.
-The surveying of this land prior to military occupation precipitated the First Taranaki War, and Hadfield became a leading critic of the Government in these actions.
+Following the Wairau Affray in 1843, where a confrontation between Te Rauparaha and a group of settlers left 22 Europeans dead, many settlers believed an attack on then thinly populated Wellington was possible.
+Hadfield was seen as a peacemaker preventing the spread of hostilities.
+Hadfield became far less popular in 1860, when he upheld Wiremu Kīngi Te Rangitāke's claim to the Waitara block.
+The surveying of this land before military occupation precipitated the First Taranaki War, and Hadfield became a leading critic of the government in these actions.
 He "was for some time the most unpopular man in the colony".
 He was described in the press at the time as "a traitor and a bigoted meddlesome missionary".

-Wi Parata v the Bishop of Wellington

-In 1877 Wiremu Parata took Hadfield and the Church to court over a gift of land which was not used for a school as intended; the far-reaching case Wi Parata v the Bishop of Wellington was lost when the Treaty of Waitangi was ruled a simple nullity.
+In 1877, Wiremu Parata took Hadfield and the Church to court over a gift of land which was not used for a school as intended; the far-reaching case Wi Parata v the Bishop of Wellington was lost when the Treaty of Waitangi was ruled a simple nullity.

+Personal life

+Hadfield married Catherine (Kate) Williams (24 February 1831 – 8 January 1902), a daughter of the Rev. Henry Williams and Marianne Williams, on 19 May 1852.

+Hadfield died on 11 December 1904 in Edale, near Marton, New Zealand.
+He was buried at St John’s Anglican Church, Porewa, near Marton.